WU-Cordova/cs152-repository-glweis/projects/project3/READ.md

 Trade-offs:
 - Pros: low cost for operations, simple implementation, and efficient for end-of-day report calculation.
 - Cons: limited order access (since it's a stack).

+Completed orders will also reside in a temporary `Liststack` when processed for the end-of-day report.
+This ListStack behaves in the same way as open orders' temporary dequeue: it saves a temporary copy of the `ListStack` of completed orders so that the contents are not lost.
+The cost complexity between transfers is O(n x m) and the space complexity is O(n).

+Trade-offs:
+- Pros: allows safe storage of the original `Liststack` and its completed orders.
+- Cons: may take up excessive space/memory if the original `ListStack` is large/complex enough, and requires use in every end-of-day report.

 ## 2. 🖥️ Program Running Instructions: